asahi417/analogy-language-model/README.md

   (4) tale:story
   (5) week:year
 ```
-We devise new class of scoring functions called, *analogical proportion (AP)* score to solve the analogy in unsurpervised setting and investigate the relational knowledge that LM learnt through pretraining.
+We devise a new class of scoring functions, referred to as *analogical proportion (AP)* scores, to solve word analogies in an unsurpervised fashion and investigate the relational knowledge that LM learnt through pretraining.
 <p align="center">
   <img src="asset/overview.png" width="500">
 </p>